Table of Contents

 • Why Hospice?: Explain why hospice care is the appropriate choice for the patient.
 This might include the progression of a terminal illness, the patient’s declining condition, and the goal of focusing on comfort rather than curative treatments.

 • Example: “Patient has advanced-stage lung cancer with metastasis to the brain, experiencing significant pain and shortness of breath.
-Curative treatments are no longer effective, and the focus is now on to ensure comfort and quality of life.”
+Curative treatments are no longer effective, and the focus is now on palliative care to ensure comfort and quality of life.”

 • Why Now?: Detail the immediate circumstances that prompted the hospice referral.
 This often includes recent changes in the patient’s condition or symptoms that have become unmanageable.